How to Mirror Android to Laptop: 5 Best Methods (2026)

 According to Google’s Android developer documentation, scrcpy uses the Android Debug Bridge (ADB) protocol to capture and stream screen content.
 This is the same protocol developers use for app testing, which is why the latency is so low.

 Wireless scrcpy is also possible.
 After connecting via USB once, run scrcpy --tcpip to switch to wireless mode.
 The USB cable can then be disconnected.
-Latency jumps to about 80-120ms wirelessly, but it’s still faster than most alternatives.
+Latency rises noticeably over Wi-Fi compared to USB, but scrcpy still tends to stay snappier than most wireless alternatives.

 The main downside of scrcpy is the initial setup.
 If you’re not comfortable with Terminal or Command Prompt, Method 2 or 3 will be easier.